ris-2107/SGnft/README.md

   </a>
 </p>

-Metaplex is a protocol built on top of Solana that allows:
+Shortgun NFTPlace is a protocol built on top of Solana that allows:

 - **Creating/Minting** Non-Fungible Tokens;
 - **Starting** A variety of auctions for primary/secondary sales;